sccn/sccn.github.io/others/TIPS_and_FAQ.md

     some other (easier) way, we would appreciate.

-**Answer:** It actually depends on how you reccorded your Polhemus coordinates.
-To fix this problem, under EEGLAB, in the channel editing window, there is a button "tranform axes".
+**Answer:** It actually depends on how you recorded your Polhemus coordinates.
+To fix this problem, under EEGLAB, in the channel editing window, there is a button "transform axes".
 Press this button and enter "theta = 90-theta;" and that will do the trick.
 Note: press the "auto shrink" button to visualize all your electrodes.
 You may also manipulate the XYZ coordinates and reconvert them to polar.